This page provides some notes on steps taken to make users that visit it safer.

 This should be enough to reduce to almost zero all non-targeted attacks.

-Future work involves implementing Public key certificate pinning and adding Network layer DoS mitigations if
+Future work involves implementing Public key certificate pinning HPKP and adding network layer DoS mitigations if needed.